MadScienceZone/go-tour/README.md

 This is a work in progress.

 Eventually I intend to write a set of lessons to teach Go programming.
-For now, there is a “whirlwind tour” presentation intended to be given in 30-ish minutes to provide a basic understanding of what Go is and why it would be worthwhile to continue studying it.
+For now, there is a “whirlwind tour” presentation intended to be given in about an hour to provide a basic understanding of what Go is and why it would be worthwhile to continue studying it.
+If needed, some sections can be removed or glossed over to reduce the time.

 ## Important Note on Content
 These materials are *not* designed to be stand-alone training materials.